William Edward Bauer: Early career

 In 1970, Bauer was appointed director of Staff Relations and Compensation at headquarters, and in 1972 attended the University of Alberta's Banff School of Advanced Management, where he was elected class president.
 In 1974, he became Director of Pacific Division, dealing with Canada's relations with Japan, Korea, Australia, New Zealand, and the member countries of the Association of Southeast Asian Nations (ASEAN).

 In 1975, he was appointed ambassador to Thailand, and concurrently ambassador to Burma and to Laos.
 During this assignment, because there were no longer Canadian missions in Vietnam and Cambodia, he was also responsible for following developments in those countries, and was heavily involved in Canada's Indochina refugee programme.
 He travelled extensively throughout the region, and was involved in a wide range of aid projects.
 He was a member of the Board of Directors of the Asian Institute of Technology from 1975 to 1979.

 After four years in Southeast Asia, he returned to Ottawa in 1979 where, as coordinator of Energy Studies during the oil crisis, he dealt with the relationship between Canadian foreign policy and energy policy.

-He assumed his duties as Ambassador to the Republic of Korea in February 1981.
+Bauer assumed his duties as Ambassador to the Republic of Korea in February 1981.
 He remained in Seoul until July 1984, when he returned to Canada to carry out a special project in the field of Federal-Provincial Relations.
 During the 1984-85 term, he was a Foreign Service Visitor at Carleton University, where he lectured on a variety of subjects, conducted seminars, and carried on research.

 In 1985, the Canadian Government appointed Bauer as Co-ordinator and Ambassador-at-Large to the Conference on Security and Co-operation in Europe (CSCE), the precursor of the OSCE.
 In addition to his overall responsibilities for CSCE activities, he headed the Canadian Delegation to the CSCE Human Contacts Expert Meeting in Berne (April/May 1986).
 In September 1986, he became Head of the Canadian Delegation to the Vienna Follow-up Meeting of the CSCE, which concluded in January 1989.

 In March 1989, Bauer returned to Ottawa to resume his work as head of the Office of CSCE Affairs and as Ambassador-at-Large for the CSCE.
 He led the Canadian delegations to the CSCE London Information Forum (April/May 1989) and the CSCE Conference on the Human Dimension in Paris (May/June 1989).